ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 - IPC
   - Queues: Simple, Queue, Joinable Queue
     - elements must be picklable
+    - best to use a Queue created by a Manager
-  - Pipes: twoway comm b/w processes but only one can write at a time
+  - Pipes: two-way comm b/w processes but only one can write at a time

+- Shared Objects
+  - Value: `pi = Value('d', 3.1415)`
+  - Array: `arr = Array('i', range(5))`

+- Manager
+  - share data between processes that may be running on different machines
+  - uses proxy pattern to enable sharing of objects across different processes
+  - proxy represents another object called subject/reference in front of clients
+  - Namespace is a type that can be registered with a SyncManager for sharing between processes.